kumichou/stm32-eclipse-linux-trusty64/README.md

 ## Gotchas

+### Space in Home Directory Name

 If you are using Windows and receive an error that the Vagrant Home Directory can't have spaces in it due to a bug in Ruby, your User home directory probably has a space in it.

 * Create a folder "home" within C:\Hashicorp\Vagrant - `C:\Hashicorp\Vagrant\home`
 * Add the environment variable `VAGRANT_HOME` to Windows, see [http://www.computerhope.com/issues/ch000549.htm](http://www.computerhope.com/issues/ch000549.htm) if you don't know how.
 * Reboot your system for the new environment variable to take effect.
 * Try again...

+### Confirm VT-x or AMD-V CPU Extension Support

+Check your CPU on the Intel website to see if it supports VT-x.
+If you have an AMD processor, confirm that it supports AMD-V extensions.
+Then, make sure to turn on Virtualization support in your BIOS.
+Apple computers that have a compatible Intel processor already have the VT-x extensions enabled in EFI.

+### Hyper-V interfering with VirtualBox

+If needed turn off Hyper-V (go to Windows Features on your machine and uncheck Hyper-v – in Win10 use the search box on the bottom toolbar to get to the Windows Features)